Dibyanisahu/Final-Project/README.md

 from keras.optimizers import SGD

-**Web Integration:** Using flask integration the chatbot is integrated into website.
+**Web Integration:** Using flask integration the chatbot is embedded into website.

 **How to run:**
 Using jupyter notebook.